-We have provided training in the Vital Involvement in Service Coordination model to 70 service coordinators in HUD 202 affordable senior housing.
-The scope of the work extends to 22 states and has the potential to improve more than 5,000 low-income elders to be engaged and continue to live meaningful lives based on their skills, interests, hobbies and dreams.
+We have provided training in the Vital Involvement in Service Coordination model to more than 70 service coordinators in HUD 202 affordable senior housing.
+The scope of the work extends to 22 states and has the potential to improve the ability of more than 5,000 low-income elders to be engaged and continue to live meaningful lives based on their skills, interests, hobbies and dreams.

 Support, design and execution of a quasi-experiment to quantify the inferred-casual impact of the Art, Wellness and Vital Involvement in Aging™ (AWVIA) model on very low-income older adults

-We are a collaborating partner in a grant awarded by the National Endowment of the Arts.
-The purpose of the grant is to support a national study examining the physical, cognitive, social and emotional effects of the Art, Wellness and Vital Involvement in Aging ™(AWVIA) program on engaged low-income, older adults living in subsidized housing.
-Songwriting Works™ was invited to provide the Art (music engagement) segment of the AWVIA model.
-The project title is "To support Impact Assessment of Professionally Conducted Music Engagement Programs and Vital Involvement Promotion with Low-income Elders in Subsidized Housing Communities."
+We were a collaborating partner in a grant awarded by the National Endowment of the Arts.
+The purpose of the grant was to support a national study examining the physical, cognitive, social and emotional effects of the Art, Wellness and Vital Involvement in Aging ™(AWVIA) program on engaged low-income, older adults living in subsidized housing.
+Songwriting Works™ was invited to provide the Art (music engagement) segment of the AWVIA™ model.
+The project title is "To Support Impact Assessment of Professionally Conducted Music Engagement Programs and Vital Involvement Promotion with Low-income Elders in Subsidized Housing Communities."

-We hope to get a sense of the impact AWVIA has on the participants of the study and potential for future participants in AWVIA.
+The research gave us a sense of the impact AWVIA™ had on the participants of the study and potential for future participants in AWVIA™.